How to become a nurse navigator: career path, certification, and salary

 A nurse navigator is the consistent human point of contact for a patient moving through a complex care pathway.
 In oncology, that means guiding someone from a suspicious mammogram through biopsy, diagnosis, treatment planning, therapy, survivorship, and sometimes end-of-life care.
 In other settings, it means coordinating care transitions from hospital to home, managing complex chronic disease panels, or supporting transplant or cardiac surgery patients through long multi-stage treatment courses.

-Navigation is defined by what it is not: it is not direct bedside clinical care, and it is not insurance utilization review.
+Navigation sits apart from both bedside clinical care and insurance utilization review.
 Navigators spend their days on the phone, in care conferences, in clinics, and in patient education conversations.
 They hold the map while the patient focuses on getting through the next step.

 Primary work settings: